sallyamoore/C3-PyVideoAPI/README.md

 ### Customers
 - Retrieve a list of all customers
 - Retrieve a subset of customers
-  - Given a sort column, return a specified number of customer records, offset by page number
+  - Given any sort column, return a specified number of customer records, offset by page number
     - E.g., /customer/name?limit=10&page=2 will return the second page of 10 records per page.
-  - Sort columns are
-    - `name`
-    - `registered_at`
-    - `postal_code`

   _Time Permitting:_
   - Given a customer's `id`...